 or travel portals

 don't earn points.
-There are also frequent promotions that will triple the amount base
+There are also frequent lucrative promotions, like ones that triple the amount base

 My favorite way of earning Hilton Honors Points (except credit card welcome offers)!
-Normally, points are on sale for 1 cent per point but many times throughout the year, points are on sale for 0.5 cents per point, giving opportunites to redeem for Hilton hotels when coupled with 5th night free!
-There is maximum of 80,000 points purchased per account per year, but typically the limit is increased when the points go on sale.
-Also, Hilton allows you to pool points with other members, effectively increasing the annual purchase limit.
+Normally, points are on sale for 1 cent per point but many times throughout the year, points are on sale for 0.5 cents per point, pretty amazing when coupled with 5th night free!
+Unfortunately, there is maximum of 80,000 points purchased per account per year, but the limit is typically increased when the points go on sale.
+Also, Hilton points pooling effectively increases the annual purchase limit.

-Earn 1 point per dollar when hosting a meeting or event at a Hilton hotel.
-The maximum number of points that can be earned is 100,000 points each year.
+Earn 1 point per dollar when hosting a meeting or event at a Hilton hotel, up to 100,000 points each year.

-Much like other programs, Hilton allows you to link a credit card to their dining program to earn Hilton Honors points on partnered restaurants.
+Much like other programs, a credit card can be linked to their dining program to earn Hilton Honors points on partnered restaurants.
 Note that linking a credit card to one dining program will usually unlink it from others.
 As Hilton points are not worth that much, I would advise against this.

 All of the below transfer partners represent a poor value at the ratio they are transfer.
 At